CanonicalLtd/maas-docs/en/manage-account.md

 authentication][ssh.com-what-is-public-key-auth] (ssh.com) if you're not
 familiar with SSH keys.

-!!!
-Note:
-    An initial SSH key is normally imported during a user's initial login to the web UI (see [Configuration journey][config-journey]).
+> ⓘ An initial SSH key is normally imported during a user's initial login to the web UI (see [Configuration journey][config-journey]).

 To add a locally generated public key, select 'Upload' from the 'Source' menu and paste the complete contents of your key file, usually called `id_rsa.pub`,